ThorSport Racing: Part-time (2002–2003, 2009–2012)

 ThorSport Racing first fielded the No. 98 truck at the 2002 Chevy Silverado 150 with Cory Kruseman driving and Agromin as the sponsor.
 Kruseman finished 31st due to engine failure.
 The truck returned a year later at the season-ending Ford 200, driven by Matt Crafton and sponsored by Enzyme Magic.
 It served as a sister truck to Crafton's usual No. 88 and finished fifteenth.

 The No. 98 truck remained dormant for six years before reappearing at the 2009 Heluva Good!
 200 at New Hampshire, with Michael McDowell behind the wheel, finishing fourteenth with sponsorship from Perkins Police.
 Later that season, the truck raced at Texas Motor Speedway with David Gilliland driving but finished 35th after rear-end problems early in the race.

-In 2010, the No. 98 car competed at Daytona with Landon Cassill and EasytoInstall.com as the sponsor but was involved in an early crash.
+In 2010, the No. 98 truck competed at Daytona with Landon Cassill and EasytoInstall.com as the sponsor but was involved in an early crash.
 The team returned in 2011 with Penske development driver Dakoda Armstrong, supported by sponsorship from Ferrellgas and Argisure for seven races.
 Armstrong moved to ThorSport Racing in 2012 to contend for Rookie of the Year.
 However, the team's sponsorship from EverFi only lasted for the first fourteen races, leading to Armstrong's release before the Iowa fall race and the subsequent closure of the team.